What Is Hashimoto's Thyroiditis?

 Hashimoto's thyroiditis is named after Hakaru Hashimoto, a Japanese doctor who was the first person to describe the condition in 1912.

 The exact cause of Hashimoto's is not known, but many factors are believed to play a role.
 They include:

 Genes.
 People who get Hashimoto's often have family members who have thyroid disease or other autoimmune diseases.
-This suggests a genetic component to the disease.
+This suggests genes may play a role in who gets the disease.

-Hormones.
-Hashimoto's affects about seven times as many women as men, suggesting that sex hormones may play a role.
+Gender.
+Hashimoto's affects about seven times as many women and people with female anatomy as men and people with male anatomy, suggesting that sex hormones may play a role.
 Furthermore, some women have thyroid problems during the first year after having a baby.
-Although the problem usually goes away, as many as 20% of these women develop Hashimoto's years later.
+Although it usually goes away, as many as 20% of these women develop Hashimoto's years later.

 Excessive iodine.
 Research suggests certain drugs and too much iodine, a trace element required by your body to make thyroid hormones, may trigger thyroid disease in susceptible people.

 Radiation exposure.
 Increased cases of thyroid disease have been reported in people exposed to radiation, including the atomic bombs in Japan, the Chernobyl nuclear accident, and radiation treatment for a form of blood cancer called Hodgkin's disease.

 Hashimoto's Thyroiditis Symptoms

 Hashimoto's symptoms may be mild at first or take years to develop.
 The first sign of the disease is often an enlarged thyroid called a goiter.
 The goiter may cause the front of your neck to look swollen.
 A large goiter may make swallowing difficult.
 Other symptoms of an underactive thyroid due to Hashimoto's may include: